valkey-io/valkey-doc/commands/client-pause.md

-`CLIENT PAUSE` is a connections control command able to suspend all the Redis clients for the specified amount of time (in milliseconds).
+`CLIENT PAUSE` is a connections control command able to suspend all the Valkey clients for the specified amount of time (in milliseconds).

 The command performs the following actions: